Center-for-Special-Business-Projects/JARCID/README.md

 JARCID sends commands to the terminal and Windows shell so there are two versions depending on the operating system.

-The whole application is written in R: the file index.Rmd.
+The application is written in R: the file index.Rmd.
 Rmd is for "R markdown".
 [Markdown](http://daringfireball.net/projects/markdown/)is a light weight markup language in plain text created by [John Gruber](http://daringfireball.net/) that can be converted to many formats.
 [R markdown](http://rmarkdown.rstudio.com/), is an R implementation of markdown.
 It is now a major framework to create reproducbile research and documentation in data science.
 More than that, it integrates the full spectrum from data collection and input to data product.

 ### Running manually
 open index.Rmd in RStudio.
 Click "Knit".
 Jarcid requires about 2 hours depending on the environment.